benjaminy/TenaciousCalf/Documentation/flavors_of_persistence.md

 - Full
 - Partial
 - Semi
-- On demand
+- On-demand
 - Confluent
 - Thread-safe

 This page gives quick descriptions of each flavor.
-Note that when one talks about the operations and patterns that a particular flavor of persistence _can support_, what that really means is "can perform asymptotically more efficiently than just na&iuml;vely doing a ton of copying."
+Note that when one talks about the operations and patterns that a particular flavor of persistence _supports_, what that really means is "performs asymptotically more efficiently than na&iuml;vely doing a ton of copying."

 ### Full

-"Fully persistent" is what most people mean most of the time when when they talk about persistent structures.
+"Fully persistent" is what most people mean most of the time when they talk about persistence.
 All updates to a structure give you back both the old (pre-update) and new versions.
 Both old and new versions can be queried and updated without restrictions.
-You can imagine a collection of updates creating a tree of versions of the data structure.
+You can imagine a collection of operations creating a tree of versions of the data structure.

 ### Partial

-Partially persistent data structures allow old versions to be queried, but not updated.
+Partially persistent data structures support querying old versions, but not updating.
 In other words, the version "tree" is just a linear chain.

 ### Semi

-Semi-persistent data structures allow old versions to be queried and updated.
-However, updating an old version invalidates any "more recent" versions.
-Visually, you can think of all of the branches of the version tree other than the one with the most recent version being "dead".
+Semi-persistent data structures support querying and updating old versions, with a catch: Updating an old version invalidates any "more recent" versions.
+You can think of all of the branches of the version tree other than the "most recent" one being "dead".
 This is useful for backtracking algorithms.

 ### On-demand

-Persistence on-demand data structures can be updated in persistent mode or transient mode, according to the whims of the client code.
-You can think of each version in the version tree being tagged with a persistent/transient bit.
+On-demand-persistent data structures can be updated in persistent mode or transient mode, according to the whims of client code.
+You can think of each version in the version tree being flagged as persistent or transient.
 Old transient versions cannot be queried or updated, but all old persistent versions can be.

 ### Confluent